 Last fall, after the white supremacist march in Charlottesville, I wrote a post concerning memorials and monuments of oppression and how we, as archivists, could help communities grappling with these difficult issues.
 I also promised that the SAA Council’s Working Group on Diversity and Inclusion would begin working on a toolkit for archivists that would provide these kinds of resources for archivists working with their communities.
 This work is continuing, and if you have any resources you would like to share, please send it to Courtney Chartier, the Working Group chair.

-This past month, I compiled some resources specifically on the topic of Memorials and Monuments of Oppression and thought I would share some of them here.
-The entire list should be available via the SAA website soon.
+This past month, I compiled a Memorials and Monuments of Oppression Bibliography for Archivists Working with Communities, some entries are described below.
 I also hope we will be able to work with archives students to annotate these entries to provide further context for users.

 As South African professor, activist, and artist Pitika Ntuli has said, “Monuments and memorials are vivid manifestations of a people’s heritage.
 They are a form of capturing history for generations to come.
 They instantly inform observers about where we have been, and what we achieved historically, culturally and politically.
 The need for monuments appears to be innate in human nature.
 This is evident from the many various markers that humans create.”